-The University of Indianapolis/Body One Physical Therapy Orthopedic Residency is accepting applications.
-We received accreditation from the ABPTRFE in 2013.
+The University of Indianapolis/Body One Physical Therapy Residency Program

 The goals of the program are to prepare the resident to:

 Practice at the level of an expert orthopedic clinician as defined by the American Physical Therapy Association (APTA) in Orthopedic Physical Therapy: Description of Advanced Clinical Practice.

 Become an independent, self-motivated learner through rigorous academic and clinical components of the curriculum.

 Apply basic science knowledge with management of patients with orthopedic conditions.